-Charlotte Herzig was born in 1983 in Vevey, Switzerland lives and works between Berlin and Switzerland.
-She holds a Bachelor’s in Visual Arts (2007) from École Cantonale d’Art de Lausanne (ECAL) and a Master’s in Fine from the San Francisco Art Institute.
+Charlotte Herzig was born in 1983 in Vevey, Switzerland lives and works in Brussels, Belgium.
+She holds a Bachelor’s in Visual Arts (2007) from École Cantonale d’Art de Lausanne (ECAL) and a Master’s in Painting from the San Francisco Art Institute.

 For the artist, painting is a limitless explosion, an immensity to be explored, a dreamlike “elsewhere:” her paintings seem to have the texture of our memories and dreams.
 They offer us an imaginary space behind the structured and logical domain of our daily images.
 Their interstice is close to the one we create when we let ourselves go to look at the clouds, to play with the sharpness of our perception by observing wallpaper, by believing that we can read in the banal and insignificant visible signs of another still enchanted place.